badluma/Discord-AI-Bot/README.md

 python main.py
 ```

 Mention the bot in Discord to start a conversation.
-The bot will respond in character as Nancy.
+The bot will respond according to your configured personality.

 ## Commands